kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Applied Lesson

-Classification shapes decisions.
+Classification shapes decisions
-Probabilities deserve attention.
+Probabilities deserve attention
 Metrics protect against misuse

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.